-The online Master of Science in Education, Literacy Specialist curriculum helps classroom teachers and other education professionals enhance their knowledge of reading pedagogy through coursework, mentorship, and hands-on experiences.
+The online Master of Science in Education, Literacy Specialist (Birth–12) curriculum helps classroom teachers and other education professionals enhance their knowledge of reading pedagogy through coursework, mentorship, and hands-on experiences.
 Graduates who complete the MSEd, LIT degree are eligible for an advanced or professional certificate in the teaching of literacy in New York state.
-The program offers a choice of two concentrations:

 Program Structure